-GENERAL INFORMATION ON FILING PROCEDURES FOR CANDIDATES
+GENERAL INFORMATION ON CANDIDATE FILING PROCEDURES

-CONSOLIDATED ELECTIONS NOVEMBER 6, 2007
+LOCAL AND MUNICIPAL CONSOLIDATED ELECTIONS NOVEMBER 5, 2013

-All candidates must be registered voters at time nomination documents are issued and otherwise qualified to vote for the office for which he or she is filing (E.C. § 201)
+All candidates must be registered voters at the time nomination documents are issued and otherwise qualified to vote for the office for which he or she is filing.
+(E.C. § 201)

 State law requires that all nomination documents contain the candidate's name and the elective office title to which he or she is seeking nomination or election; and be signed by the elections official at the time of issuance.
-Oral and written instructions regarding procedures to be followed in completing the nomination process are given to candidates or authorized agents when the forms are issued.
+Verbal and written instructions regarding procedures to be followed in completing the nomination process are given to candidates or authorized agents when the forms are issued.